jer-azz/JeremyCV/docs/README.md

 **Work Experience**

 Chalmers University of Technology
-**Research Data Advisor** | Sep 2021 \- Current
+**Digital Research Engineer** | Sep 2021 \- Current
-Data Stewardship role as part of E-Commons’ Chalmers Data Office (CDO), involved in setting up and running Research Data Management (RDM) services at Chalmers, such as Data Management Plans, long-term storage and repository functions, and researcher support.
+Data Stewardship and coordination role within E-Commons’ Chalmers Data Office (CDO), involved in setting up and running Research Data Management (RDM) services at Chalmers, such as Data Management Plans, long-term storage and repository functions, and researcher support.
 Also involved in training and outreach on RDM and FAIR, and providing RDM expertise in EU projects.
+Coordinator for Chalmers Data OFfice as of autumn 2025.

 Swedish National Data Service
 **Research Data Advisor** | Oct 2019 \- Sep 2021